Newsman/PrestaShop1.5x-Newsman/README.md

 # Sync Segmentation

 - Newsletter subscribers: email, newsletter_date_add, source
-- Customer groups: email, firstname, lastname, gender
+- Customer groups: email, firstname, lastname, gender, source

 For the automatic synchronization to work, you need to have the "native" "Cron tasks manager" (cronjobs) module installed and configured.